 Parent Omega 3 and 6 EFAs are much more important and widely used in the body than derivatives EPA and DHA.
 The best plant sources of Parent Omega-6 are hemp seed, sunflower, safflower, and evening primrose.
 The best plant sources of Parent Omega-3 are flax, hemp, and sacha inchi.
 Because the body converts derivatives as needed, fish oil and krill oil are not only unnecessary, but potentially harmful.

-If you are still determined that you need Omega-3 fats from fish, EAT MORE FISH; the best and cleanest source is Wild-Caught Alaskan Salmon (Sockeye or Copper River).
+If you are still convinced that you need Omega-3 fats from fish, skip the fish oil and EAT MORE FISH; the best and cleanest source is Wild-Caught Alaskan Salmon (Sockeye or Copper River).

 My High-Fat Diet